-Located in Room TC 1958, this is a public drop-in computer lab for students (pick up a schedule at the IT Help Desk).
+Located in Room Oj 1958, this is a public drop-in computer lab for students.
 This lab provides commonly used software including the latest word processing, spreadsheet, data analysis, and networking/Internet connectivity tools.

 Instructional Computing Labs

 Rooms TC 1952 and TC 1972 consist of Windows based computers and are utilized for instructional use.
 Room TC 1964 consists of Mac OS X based computers and is utilized for instructional use.